 Chasing big businesses is an expensive proposition, but I believed we needed to stick to our vision.
 We were going all in to get one big client.
 Once we endured that 12th pitch—and won— it was all worth it.
-Landing that client helped establish BeyondCurious, so we could finally begin to do the work we're so passionate about.
+Landing that client helped establish BeyondCurious and gain credibility that helped us earn the trust of other big brands.

 Create goals that scare you

-I left the comfort of a stable job because I wanted to run a business that could make a massive impact on people.
-When I actually sat down to quantify the amount of people I wanted to impact, 1,000 didn't feel like enough.
+I left the comfort of a stable job because I wanted to live my purpose of unlocking the limitless potential in people.
+When I actually sat down to quantify the number of people I wanted to impact in my life, 1,000 didn't feel like enough.
 Even 1 million people didn't feel like enough.